-The following series of fact sheets highlights some of the excellent work being done by tribes in Region 10 under the Indian Environmental General Assistance Program (GAP).
+The following series of fact sheets highlight some of the excellent work being done by tribes in Region 10 under the Indian Environmental General Assistance Program (GAP).

-For more information about these projects, contact the tribal or EPA staff listed on each fact sheet below.
+For more information about these projects, contact the tribal or EPA staff listed in each fact sheet.

 - Recycling Makes a Difference in Akiak, Alaska (PDF)(2 pp, 821 K, December 2015)